-There are hundreds of journalists, bloggers, podcasters looking for an expert to cite in their articles every single day.
-They put out queries for these on newsletters, Twitter and other platforms.
+There are hundreds of journalists, bloggers, podcasters looking for an expert to feature or reference in their articles every single day.
+They put out the specific requirements and questions they have in queries in newsletters, Twitter and other platforms.

-These opportunities are timely and usually journalists need a good response to their query from an expert within days of submitting it.
+These “journalist requests” are timely and usually journalists need a good response to their query from an expert within days of submitting it.
 There is an art to answering a query and getting a response.

-Today we interviewed two of our customers to show exactly how they respond to these asks.
+As a bonus we interviewed two of our customers to show exactly how they respond to these journalists requests.

 Natalya Bucuy from HelpSquad.com has gotten featured in four publications in the first month of becoming a JustReachOut customer!